MicrosoftDocs/Viva/Viva/glint/setup/set-up-user-roles.md

     - Standard
     - Manager Hierarchy (select all levels, for roles with Manager Hierarchy-based access, users see only their team)
     - Other Reporting Hierarchies (like Location or Department Hierarchy)

-1. Select all attributes and hierarchies that this role should be allowed to view for
+1. Select all attributes and hierarchies that this role should be allowed to view for:
     - Report filters
     - Report sections
     - Comment filters

 1. Select **Save Changes**.

 > [!TIP]